 Free Weekend Night Reward With Spending

-You can earn a free weekend night reward after you spend $15,000 on eligible purchases in a calendar year.
+With the Hilton Surpass Card you can earn a free weekend night reward after you spend $15,000 on eligible purchases in a calendar year.
 This is an ongoing benefit, and could make it well worthwhile to put spending on the card.

 How The Weekend Night Reward Works

 Here’s what you need to know about redeeming the weekend night reward: